Medical School Student Computer Policies for Entering Class of 2022

 |Home Internet Access Recommendation ***||Download: 20+Mbps |

-* TPM chip is required for BitLocker encryption.
+* TPM chip and Windows 10 Pro or Windows 11 Pro are required for full-disk BitLocker encryption.

 ** You will not fail computer orientation if you do not purchase an extended warranty, but we highly recommend that you do have it.
 If you purchase a Dell laptop with on-site Pro Support, we are able to contact Dell on your behalf to schedule repairs.
 For Microsoft and Apple laptops, you will need to either ship your laptop to the repair depot or take it to the store to be repaired.
 It is your responsibility to ensure that your MSIT-approved laptop is in good working order and capable of running the required software on exam days.